 And a few ways that an overly acidic lifestyle contributes:

-- Eczema: when the body has too much acidity that can be neutralised and/or stored away in fat, it becomes toxic, pushing these toxins through the body’s five main detoxifying organs – the skin being the most visual of these.
+- Eczema: when the body has too much acidity that can be neutralized and/or stored away in fat, it becomes toxic, pushing these toxins through the body’s five main detoxifying organs – the skin being the most visual of these.
 Skin conditions almost always follow.

-- Acid Reflux: when there is too much hydrochloric acid produced in the stomach, during this phase of the digestive process, the body cannot quickly produce enough sodium bicarbonate to neutralise it and prepare the foods for the next phase of digestion in the pancreas.
+- Acid Reflux: when there is too much hydrochloric acid produced in the stomach, during this phase of the digestive process, the body cannot quickly produce enough sodium bicarbonate to neutralize it and prepare the foods for the next phase of digestion in the pancreas.
 This excess acidity gets pushed back up the digestive system and you experience reflux.
 This doesn’t happen when you eat alkaline foods.

 - Fatigue: when we consume a lot of difficult to digest foods, the digestive system becomes compromised.
 The small intestine becomes clogged up with undigested matter, putting a thick layer over the intestinal villi.
 The villi are the small finger-like protrusions in the digestive system that extract nutrients from the foods we eat.
 If they are covered and impacted, then you are not getting the nutrients from the food you eat and thus are not going to extract the energy from those foods.